pfvaldez/ee298-deeplearning-assignment1/README.md

 linreg_results_2_2_4_neg1.txt

 For the given input: 2 4 -1
-The recommended learning rate,𝝐, is 𝝐 = 1.5625e-05
+The recommended learning rate,𝝐, is 𝝐 = 1.5625e-05 given tolerance value, 𝛿 = 0.01